 And you can also check your results further beyond the weekly restriction of the watch by using your phone – which is one of the main reasons we showed you how to pair the watch in the first steps.

 It’s worth keeping in mind that the sleep score doesn’t simply reflect how much you sleep.
 The overall quality of your sleep is just as important as the length.

-For example, 8 hours of sleep with very little deep sleep and REM sleep may be ranked lower than 7 hours of sleep with sufficient deep sleep and REM sleep scores.
+For example, 8 hours of sleep with very little deep sleep and REM sleep may be lower than 7 hours with sufficient deep sleep and REM sleep scores.

 Understanding Sleep Tracking: How Does the Galaxy Watch Track Sleep?

-Smartwatches can tell how well you are sleeping by using a variety of different tools.
+Smartwatches can tell how well you are sleeping by using various tools.
 Some of the most popular ones are:

 - Movement and positioning: This is pretty self-explanatory.
-Vast movements indicate that you are awake while standing still after a certain amount of time means that you are going through light sleep
+Vast movements indicate that you are awake while standing still after a certain amount of time, which means that you are going through light sleep

-- Sound: Things like snoring and outside noises may be decremental to your sleep quality.
+- Sound: Things like snoring and outside noises may decrease your sleep quality.
 Sleep trackers may use such info to calculate your final sleep score

 - AI: The AI of the program can finally process all of the data that it gathers from your sleeping habits and determine how well you sleep in detail